Розуміння медичних тестів і результатів тестів

 Скринінгові тести

 Patients often must consider whether to be screened for occult disease.
 The premises of a successful screening program are that early detection improves a clinically significant outcome in patients with occult disease and that the false-positive results that may occur in screening do not create a burden (eg, costs and adverse effects of confirmatory testing, anxiety provoked by testing, unwarranted treatment) that exceeds such benefit.
 To minimize these possible burdens, clinicians must choose the proper screening test.
-Screening is not appropriate when treatments or preventive measures are ineffective or the disease is very uncommon (unless a subpopulation can be identified in which prevalence is higher).
+Screening may not be appropriate when treatments or preventive measures are ineffective, unless the diagnosis may impact future life decisions for the patient or their family.
+If the disease is very uncommon, unless a subpopulation can be identified in which prevalence is higher, screening may not be cost effective; there are exceptions, such as in several genetic disorders that can be diagnosed and treated in the neonate.

 Theoretically, the best test for both screening and diagnosis is the one with the highest sensitivity and specificity.
 However, such highly accurate tests are often complex, expensive, and invasive (eg, coronary angiography) and are thus not practical for screening large numbers of asymptomatic people.
 Typically, some tradeoff in sensitivity, specificity, or both must be made when selecting a screening test.